-Encounter: Two service-learning and leadership opportunities set up as three-day immersion experiences take place at partner sites and through outdoor experiential learning venues.
-These opportunities provide practical application of learned theory.
+Encounter: Service-learning and leadership opportunities set up as immersion experiences take place at partner sites and through outdoor experiential learning venues.
+These opportunities provide practical application of leadership and ministry skills.

-Students do not attend Empower alone.
-Each student participates with a mentor with whom they have an established relationship.
+Each Empower student has a hometown mentor connected to a partner organization or church with whom they have an established relationship.

-Mentors participate in 20 hours of intensive training, in addition to Empower programming with their youth participant.
-Mentors help facilitate theological conversations and leadership development among young people.
+Mentors participate in training and help facilitate theological conversations and leadership development among young people.

 ActSix, Elevate, Str8up, Dream Alive, Pursue Scholars, By the Hand, and Youth for Christ will identify key ministries and mentors in L.A., Chicago, and Indianapolis.